 GHS has enough administrative staff to perform data entry activities.
 The challenge is that certain data entry will have to be completed by the clinician in real time, but most clinicians have huge workload and are not able to input data directly.
 Secondly, most health facilities don't have computers in the consulting room to input data in real time.
 The potential solution is to provide digital devices to clinicians in the consulting room to support real time data input.
 MOH and GHS should collaborate to develop and implement a uniform national policy on data reporting and data use by health workers and health sector agencies.
 They should also monitor data improvement policy implementation in sector agencies, districts, and facilities (data collection, entry /reporting, local use).
 GHS/ MOH must strengthen leadership and ownership among stakeholders in the health system on data improvement through quality assurance and quality improvement at all levels, in all sub-sectors and in all sector agencies with healthcare ecosystem.
 GHS should decide and apply indicators for monitoring the implementation of data improvement plans, policies, and outcomes in the priority areas.
 MOH must use data improvement standards to assess departments of the facility and determine underperforming departments, for mentoring and make recommendations for improvements, with reward systems.
-GHS must determine sanctions to apply to agencies, districts, and facilities for consistently underperforming and not complying with data reporting responsibilities or reporting standards over a period of time.
-Use national standards to assess institutions and determine underperforming institutions, for mentoring and make recommendations for improvements, with reward systems.
 Investments and Funding Decentralisation in the health sector and costings and planning responsibilities across levels of government and development partners should support MoH and GHS with external resources/ consultants to facilitate long term planning and costing of digital health solution for the next 5yrs.
 ICT managers must take the plan and engage stakeholders and leadership of GHS and MoH to make a strong case for investment in digital health solutions.
 Priority areas should be identified, and resource allocation should be dependent on needs of GHS not on donor partner requirements.
 The team must develop a long-term roadmap for updating and costing the plan.
 The contribution of Ghana's ICT sector to the overall GDP (about 3.6%) of the country has grown steadily over the years, becoming one of the best perform- ing sectors in the country's economy.
 In 2020, the contribution of ICT services was \$2.2 billion, or 3.6 percent of the overall GDP of Ghana.
-The combination of a competitive market structure, an improved international connectivity, an increase in private sector investment, and a reduction in telecommunications prices, at the wholesale level, has been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and investments in the broader ICT sector, sector, been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and
+The combination of a competitive market structure, an improved international connectivity, an increase in private sector investment, and a reduction in telecommunications prices, at the wholesale level, has been instrumental in fuelling innovation and investments in the broader ICT sector, been instrumental in fuelling innovation and investments in the broader ICT sector, including in IT and IT-enabled Ser- vices (ITeS) and applications platforms for everything from finance and pay- ments to agriculture and medical services.
+Ghana has a robust and competitive